 For couples who love the big city, Houston is absolutely among the best romantic getaways in Texas.

 Romantic Getaways in Texas on the Beach

-Looking for a beach vacation in the Lone Star State?
+Looking for a couples beach vacation in the Lone Star State?

-Texas has plenty of beaches to choose from–here are a couple of favorites.
+Texas has plenty of delightful beach towns to choose from!

 South Padre Island

 While South Padre Island may be known in part for its hectic Spring Break parties, the island also has a romantic side, one complete with watching sunrises over the water, enjoying a horseback ride on the beach at sunset, and checking out the sea turtle rescue on the island.

 On your way to or from South Padre, consider stopping by nearby Port Isabel to add a lighthouse visit to your trip away.

 We actually spent our first wedding anniversary on South Padre Island, so we’ll always be partial to it for that reason!

 Known for having one of the best beaches in Texas, Rockport is the perfect place to dig your toes in the sand underneath a cabana umbrella and while away a day with your love.